Thepigcat76/gurd/README.md

 You can change the compiler used to compile the build file by editing [gurd.sh](./gurd).
 By default, gcc is used.

+## Building Gurd Project without Gurd

+If you do not want to install gurd, simply drop the header file [gurd.h](./gurd.h) in your project directory or include path and compile the build file using your preferred c compiler.

+- Compile build file `clang build.c -o build-file`

+- Run build file `./build-file` this will build the program (most programs are output to `./build/`).

 ## Utility Header

 Gurd also comes with the header [gurd.h](./gurd.h) that includes a variety of utility functions like a cmd builder, string formatting, file and directory helpers.